A Universal Circuit Set Using the $S_3$ Quantum Double: Summary and outlook

 In \secref{sec:adaptive_movement}, we choose a linear-depth adaptive protocol to move anyons.
-Given the existence of proposals for constant-depth implementation of $\mathcal{D}(G)$ for solvable groups $G$ using adaptive circuits \cite{verresen2022efficiently,Tantivasadakarn2023PRXQuantum_Hierarchy,bravyi2022adaptive}, it would be interesting to explore whether our linear-depth protocol can be improved to a constant-depth version~\cite{ren2024efficientpreparationsolvableanyons,lyons2024protocolscreatinganyonsdefects} while maintaining its robustness against errors.
+Given the existence of proposals for constant-depth implementations of $\mathcal{D}(G)$ for solvable groups $G$ using adaptive circuits~\cite{verresen2022efficiently,Tantivasadakarn2023PRXQuantum_Hierarchy,bravyi2022adaptive}, it would be interesting to explore whether our linear-depth protocol can be improved to a constant-depth version~\cite{ren2024efficientpreparationsolvableanyons,lyons2024protocolscreatinganyonsdefects} while maintaining its robustness against errors.
+Achieving this would significantly reduce the intrinsic overhead associated with non-Abelian anyons.

-In \secref{sec:ECC}, we construct a family of quantum error correcting codes that incorporate a fault-tolerant, non-Clifford logical $C\hat{C}$ gate between a logical qubit and qutrit.
-It raises the intriguing possibility of a future exploration into magic-state distillation involving systems of unequal dimensions beyond the existing protocols~\cite{Bravyi2005PRA_MSD,Bravyi2012PRA_MSD_LowOverhead,Haah2018codesprotocols,Campbell2012PRX_MDS_PrimeDim,Hastings2018PRL_MSD_sublogrithmic,Campbell2017PRA_unified_MSD}.
-Another practical question is to search for codes with a logical $C\hat{C}$ that either requires fewer physical qubits/qutrits to reduce the resource overhead or enables a logical $C\hat{C}$ gate with a smaller depth to improve the threshold.
-Additionally, it is natural to generalize this structure of concatenating a topological code with local codes to other non-Abelian topological codes, which requires generalizing our constructions to other qudit stabilizer codes.
-We leave it for future study.
+In \secref{sec:ECC}, we construct a family of quantum error-correcting codes that incorporate a fault-tolerant, non-Clifford logical $C\hat{C}$ gate between a logical qubit and qutrit.
+This raises the intriguing possibility of future exploration into magic-state distillation involving systems of unequal dimensions—extending beyond existing protocols~\cite{Bravyi2005PRA_MSD,Bravyi2012PRA_MSD_LowOverhead,Haah2018codesprotocols,Campbell2012PRX_MDS_PrimeDim,Hastings2018PRL_MSD_sublogrithmic,Campbell2017PRA_unified_MSD}.
+Another practical question is the search for codes supporting a logical $C\hat{C}$ that require fewer physical qubits/qutrits, thereby reducing resource overhead, or that allow for a lower-depth implementation of $C\hat{C}$, potentially improving the error threshold.
+Additionally, it is natural to generalize the structure of concatenating a topological code with local codes to other non-Abelian topological orders, which would require extending our constructions to more general qudit stabilizer codes.
+We leave this for future work.

-Finally, it may be valuable to explore the circuit complexity of computation based on the $U$-model and search for efficient quantum algorithms realizable within $\mathcal{D}(S_3)$.
+Finally, it may be valuable to explore the circuit complexity of computation based on the $U$-model and to search for efficient quantum algorithms realizable within $\mathcal{D}(S_3)$.
+Optimizing compilation strategies tailored to this universal gate set is also an important direction for future research.